 Your medical practitioner will decide your situation, but if you are overall healthy, it is best to avoid induction.

 You may have heard of a different method of inducing labor such as eating spicy foods, acupuncture, exercising, nipple stimulation, or drinking tea.
 These natural methods may or may not have worked for some pregnant women to induced labor at 39 weeks.

 But have you heard of Curb walking to induce labor?

-I was desperate to bring on the labor as nothing had happened until I was 42 weeks with my second one.
+I was desperate to bring on the labor as nothing had happened until I was 41 weeks with my second one.
 I was desperate to try anything at that point and someone suggested trying curb walking to induce labor.
 And I tried!

 If you are desperate to bring on the labor tonight, try curb walking.
 Let’s learn everything about curb walking and how it helps induce labor spontaneously.

 - Positive Birth Affirmations to empower you during Labor

 - Can pushing Hard to Poop cause Labor?

 - 21 Healthy Snacks to Pack in Hospital Bag for Labor

 Pin me for Later!